ivansevillaa/Netflix-Clone/README.md

 # Netflix Clone

 JavaScript full stack application developed with the goal of demonstrating knowledge.
+This repo contain the frontend application developed with react.

 ###  Development Process
 First I created the project's layout with html and sass.
 If you want to see the code, you will can do it [in this repo](https://github.com/ivansevillaa/Netflix-Clone-Layout "in this repo").